A LITTLE BIT OF LATELY

 This past summer, I wandered down the streets of my hometown(s), I hung out in Los Angeles with some old friends (and new), then I went off the grid completely in Bozeman, Montana where I learned how to swing dance, and even flew down to the U.S. Virgin Islands for a hot minute to see what America’s island life is about.

-I’m seeing my hometown and America in a different way, in a way I might not have seen before. had I not gone and traveled.
+I see my hometown and America differently, in a way I might not have seen before had I not gone and traveled.
 The outcome has been overwhelming, both positively and negatively — but nonetheless, necessary.

 My upcoming “travels” involve an official move to LA (more on this in a bit), as well as some trips around the West Coast.
 Believe it or not, I haven’t seen the Grand Canyon or Yosemite, which is the first question anyone from anywhere asked me when I mentioned I was American on my travels.